-Comparing strings means checking if two strings are equal, not equal to each other.
+Compare two strings means checking if the strings are equal or not equal to each other.

 It also includes determining if one string is greater than or less than the other.
-Python supports several operators for string related comparisons.
+Python supports several operators for comparing strings.

 Checking for equality